Kethsar/ytarchive/README.md

 	-v, --verbose
 		Print extra information.

+	-V, --version
+		Print the version number and exit.

 	--video-url GOOGLEVIDEO_URL
 		Pass in the given url as the video fragment url.
 Must be a Google Video url with an itag parameter that is not 140.